ItsMotive/SQL-Cheat-Sheet/README.md

     John Doe | Alice Jones | 101

 - ### Subqueries
-  - known as inner queries or nested queries, are queries within another SQL query.
+  - Known as inner queries or nested queries, are queries within another SQL query.
 They are used to perform operations that depend on the results of another query.
 Subqueries can be placed in various parts of an SQL statement.

   - ### Types
     - Scalar : Returns single value